jadonk/bonescript/README.md

 Getting started
 ===============
-Bonescript is a node.js library for physical computing on embedded Linux, starting with support for BeagleBone.
+BoneScript is a node.js library for physical computing on embedded Linux, starting with support for BeagleBone.

 Information on the language is available at http://nodejs.org.